Who We Are

 Community Voice Workgroup

-The Community Voice Workgroup is dedicated to strategizing community engagement to inform the Collective’s development and members practices.
-They achieve this goal by gleaning from different approaches and experts.
-The workgroup aims to engage in intentional conversations and share best practices for including the community in the health programs and interventions.
+The Community Voice Workgroup is dedicated to strategizing community engagement to inform the Coalition’s development and the practices of its members.
+They achieve this goal by drawing on various approaches and experts.
+The workgroup aims to engage in intentional conversations and share best practices for incorporating community input into health programs and interventions.
 Recently, the Workgroup drafted a Toolkit outlining how organizations can incorporate the community into their organizational practice.
-Learnings from this workgroup are informing the Collective’s approach with the Care Coordination Community Advisory Group launched in March 2025.
+Learnings from this workgroup are informing the Coalition’s approach, as seen in the Care Coordination Community Advisory Group launched in March 2025.

 -